 In addition, the High Line Canal Conservancy has grown and continues funding improvements for the trail.
 New signage and wayfinding are coming, a stormwater runoff project has begun to water the trees, and more people than ever are hiking the trail.

 A Denver Treasure

 Having walked the entire 71 miles, the High Line Canal is a treasure that must be polished.
 It connects hundreds of thousands of folks in Denver, from rural to suburban.
-All classes, all incomes, all races have the chance to connect with each other.
-This mosaic along the Canal represents Colorado, and I can’t imagine a better way to build harmony among neighbors than through walking the High Line Canal Trail.
+All classes, all incomes, and all races have the chance to connect with each other.
+This mosaic along the Canal represents Colorado, and I can’t imagine a better way to build harmony among neighbors than by walking the High Line Canal Trail.